 - 1.18 The Framework states that the purpose of the planning system is to contribute to the achievement of sustainable development and that, to this end, economic, social and environment gains should be sought jointly and simultaneously through the planning system.
-It indicates that plans need to take local circumstances into account so that they respond to the different opportunities for achieving sustainable development in different areas. - 1.19 It is a legal requirement that new plans must be subject to a process of Sustainability Appraisal q and a Strategic Environmental Assessment (SEA)10.
+It indicates that plans need to take local circumstances into account so that they respond to the different opportunities for achieving sustainable development in different areas. - 1.19 It is a legal requirement that new plans must be subject to a process of Sustainability Appraisal and a Strategic Environmental Assessment (SEA)13. - 1.20 A Sustainability Appraisal (SA) has been was prepared alongside this the adopted Local Plan DPD by independent consultants Arcadis.
+As part of this Climate Emergency Local Plan review, an update addendum will be produced to support the review.
+This is being prepared by independent consultations AECOM.
+The Scoping Stage of this was consulted on as part of the Council's initial Scoping consultation in September- November 2020.
+Further SA work has been undertaken to inform this consultation and is contained in the supporting Topic Papers.
+It fulfils the SA and SEA requirements as set out above.
+The SA addendum, which will be prepared to support the published plan at Regulation 19 stage, will explains the methodology by which the evolving strategy and policies in the DPD have been subjected to sustainability appraisal from the outset.
+It will demonstrates how the appraisal has informed the selection of sites in order to promote promotion of sustainable development in the district, but with a key focus on climate change matters.